dry-rb/dry-types/README.md

 # true
 ```

+## Rails

+If you're using Rails then you want to install [dry-data-rails](https://github.com/jeromegn/dry-data-rails) which makes it work in development mode.

 ## Status and Roadmap

 This library is in an early stage of development but you are encouraged to try it